JGigglen/clearframe/bias_examples_sunk_cost.md

 Considering a raise request on the basis of what has already been invested in the role.

 Notes
 This is a clean example of sunk-cost reasoning because the causal link is explicit: past investment → decision obligation.
 The uncertainty about future payoff further strengthens the signal.
+Clearframe intervention: YES

 Example 2 — Tradeoff-aware framing